pinghanchu/monopole_MJD/README.md

 2. Output the stepping parameters.

-3. Use Majorana Demonstrator detectors.
+3. Use Majorana Demonstrator detectors (defined in Detectorposition.txt).

 4. Assume the monopoles randomly injecting from the hemisphere